-Gustavo Slafer (PhD, University of Melbourne) is ICREA Research Professor at the University of Lleida (Catalonia, Spain), where he is also Associate Professor (Dept. Crop & Forest Sci.)
-He is also currently (i) Honorary Professor of the School of Biosciences, University of Nottingham, UK; (ii) Editor of particular sections of Crop Science and Spanish Journal of Agricultural Research, (iii) Handling Editor of Food and Energy Security, (iv) Associate Editor of Euphytica; and (v) member of the Editorial or Advisory Boards of Field Crops Research, European Journal of Agronomy and Agricultural and Food Science.
+Gustavo A. Slafer (PhD, University of Melbourne) is ICREA Research Professor at the University of Lleida (Catalonia, Spain).
+He is also (i) Honorary Professor of the Universities of Nottingham (UK) and BuenosAires (Argentina); (ii) Editor (with different titles, always in charge of the review process, making the final decision on acceptance/rejection) of Euphytica (Netherlands), Food Energy Security (UK), Spanish Journal Agricultural Research (Spain) and Scientific Reports (UK); (iii) Editorial Board member of other JCR-journals; and (iv) member of Scientific Advisory Council of GADEA Foundation (Spain).
 Until Dec.
-2018 he has co-edited 6 scientific books, by publishers in USA and UK, and published 40 chapters in international books and more than 170 papers in JCR-journals.
+2021 he has co-edited 7 scientific books, by publishers in USA and UK, and published more than 40 chapters in international books and more than 190 papers in JCR-journals.
 His h-index at Dec.
-2018 was 52 (WoS-CoreCollection).
-He has been invited several times to deliver talks in international conferences.
+2021 was 61 using WoS-CoreCollection (h-index=63 in scopus and 84 in google scholar).
+He has been invited several times to deliver talks in international events.

-I study the mechanisms underlying the responses of grain crops to environmental and genetic factors.
-My research approach has been always focused at the crop level of organization.
-The environmental factors include management practices such us irrigation or fertilization (among other less manageable environmental factors including radiation, photoperiod and temperature).
-Genetic factors include from general breeding strategies to the action of particular genes or groups of genes.
-The general aim is identifying alternatives to traditional farming and breeding practises to enhance the efficiency of resource use, as an avenue to increase simultaneously both crop productivity and agricultural sustainability.
+My research is focused on Crop Physiology: a relatively novel branch of science linking more fundamental physiological knowledge with realistic crop-breeding and crop-management developments through a genuine translational research approach.
+In this context, I study the mechanisms underlying the responses of field crops to environmental and genetic factors at the crop level of organisation.
+The environmental factors include management practices (e.g. irrigation or fertilization) and less manageable environmental factors (e.g. radiation, photoperiod and temperature).
+Genetic factors include from diverse genotypes through specific populations to particular genes (NILs).
+I study in this context the physiology of yield; carbon and nitrogen relationships and crop developmental processes with the aim of identifying alternatives to traditional farming and breeding practises to enhance the efficiency of resource use.